Imperal Docs

 True,

 description="Preserve the original meaning.
-Set false if the user wants the AI to also restructure ideas.",
+Set false to allow restructuring ideas.",

 )